-The General Revenue (GR) Fund is the principal funding source for most Oklahoma government operations.
+The General Revenue (GR) Fund, also known as the general fund, is the principal funding source for most Oklahoma government operations.
 Any revenue that is not restricted for a specific purpose flows into the general fund.
 The Legislature may direct money out of this fund for any legal purpose of the government.

-The Legislature can budget up to 95 percent of the estimated General Revenue for the coming year (see Revenue Estimates).
-In budget year 2015, 80 percent of the money budgeted by the Legislature came from General Revenue.
+The Legislature can appropriate up to 95 percent of the estimated General Revenue for the coming year (see Revenue Estimates).
+For Fiscal Year 2023, 74 percent of the money appropriated by the Legislature comes from General Revenue.